 The indicators that move your room rates

 What makes hotel dynamic pricing effective comes from reading the right trends and responding quickly to them.
-You might expect a certain weekend to be quiet, but a surge in last-minute bookings mean you’ll be busier than usual.
+You might expect a certain weekend to be quiet, but a surge in last-minute bookings or last-minute events mean you’ll be busier than usual.
 Here are some of the key indicators to look out for that influence your room rates significantly.

 - Current occupancy and booking pace compared to the same period last year.